Interim Director, Education & Leadership: Layna Himmelberg, EdD, MSN, CNE

 During this course, the doctoral student completes Chapters 1 & 2 of the dissertation (Introduction and Literature Review).

-During this course, the doctoral student completes Chapter 3 of the dissertation (Methodology).
+During this course, the doctoral student completes Chapter 3 of the dissertation (Methodology) and is introduced to the Institutional Review Board application process.
+(Previously EDD 921 Doctoral Seminar II)

 During this course, the doctoral student completes Chapter 4 of the dissertation (Results).
 All dissertation research data must be collected before enrolling in EDD 943 Dissertation III.